eltoroit/LDS_Interview/interview.md

 **EL TORO:** Which is not necessarily a bad thing, right?

 **READER:** Indeed, but I do not want to depend on what he decides to do with the page layouts in the future.
-What can I do? can we build our own UI?
+What can I do?
+Can we build our own UI?
 What if I want to show / hide some fields dynamically?
 Do we need Apex then?

 **EL TORO:** Not quite.
 Remember that you need Apex only if you want to work with multiple records.
 But controlling the UI with a single record is quite simple.